mike.rustici | 6 Jan 2009 | Permalink

 Just like any technology, SCORM has evolved through the years.
 There are currently four different implementable versions of SCORM.
-SCORM 2004 has several different editions, and the latest version of SCORM includes the Tin Can API.
-Furthermore, SCORM isn’t the only e-learning standard out there.
+SCORM 2004 has several different editions, and the latest version/next generation of SCORM is xAPI (Experience API) and cmi5.
+Furthermore, SCORM isn’t the only eLearning standard out there.
 Other standards like AICC HACP and IMS Common Cartridge have their place in the industry.
-This page will describe these common e-learning standards and provide recommendations about adoption of each.
+This page will describe these common eLearning standards and provide recommendations about adoption of each.
 The chart below summarizes the comparison of each standard:

 Released January 2000